zoubingwu/voila/README.md

 check demo in [https://voila-tableview.vercel.app/](https://voila-tableview.vercel.app/)

-This package implemented a performat virtual list react component that only renders elements in viewport.
+This package implemented a performant virtual list React component that only renders elements in viewport.
 It also supports loading data infinitely.

 | props  | type  | required  | description  |
 |---|---|---|---|